covXtreme/covXtreme/Contributing.md

 First off, thanks for taking the time to contribute!

 The following is a set of guidelines for contributing to *covXtreme* and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
+For further information about how the repository please the governance page: [Governance.md](https://github.com/sede-open/covXtreme/blob/main/Governance.md)

 ## What should I know before I get started?

 *covXtreme* is model and software for estimation of environmental design contours using the conditional extremes model of Heffernan and Tawn [2004].

-More theoretical details of the model can be found in https://www.sciencedirect.com/science/article/abs/pii/S0029801819303798.
+More theoretical details of the model can be found in https://www.sciencedirect.com/science/article/pii/S1364815224000963.
 This work was part-funded by the European Union ERA-NET project entitled “Environmental Contours for SAfe DEsign of Ships and other marine structures (ECSADES).
 The code is all written in MATLAB.

 The code is constantly developing and we will ensure to maintain that it is up to date and make clear any changes that may have an impact of the end user.